Washington Best Places to Retire - A Guide

 Washington Economy & State Home Prices

-Tax Burden: Total tax burden in Washington at 8.9% is 35th of the U.S. states, well below average.
+Tax Burden: Total tax burden in Washington at 9.4% is 27th of the U.S. states.

 Property Taxes: State law requires that county assessors appraise all property at 100 percent of its true and fair market value.
 In terms of per capita property tax, Washington is about average.
 The state offers a property tax exemption for those with household incomes of $35,000 or less.

 Estate and/or Inheritance Taxes.
-Washington has an estate tax.
+Washington has an estate tax on estates over $2 million.

 Link to Washington State Department of Revenue.